 If you’re in the market for a cheaper bicycle or components for your existing bicycle, you might find yourself shocked at the prices and wait times you’re seeing - but the fault doesn’t necessarily lie with bicycle manufacturers.

-Since 2019, 90% of bicycles sold in the US have been imported from China so when the pandemic struck and factories were forced to close down, it disrupted the manufacturing and transport of bicycles.
+Along with import tariffs driving up the price of bicycles, when the pandemic struck and factories were forced to close down, it disrupted the global manufacturing and transport of bicycles.

 At the same time, bicycles became more in-demand as people avoided going into the gym and taking public transport.

-To complicate matters even further, the blockage of the Suez Canal in 2021 caused the price of shipping containers to skyrocket 500% to over $20,000 - and eventually, those costs were passed onto consumers.
+To complicate matters even further, the blockage of the Suez Canal in 2021 caused the price of shipping containers to skyrocket 500% - and eventually, those costs were passed onto consumers.

 According to experts, these are the key factors that influence the availability of bicycles and parts:

 - Global covid situation

 - Availability of materials